 Create a Luxe Look

-Every neutral room, no matter whether it's light or dark, needs a little warmth.
+Every neutral living room needs a little warmth.
 There are a few ways to accomplish this.
 One is through the use of soft textures that feel nice to the touch.
-Think about using velvets, wools, chenilles and even microsuedes.
+Think about using velvet, wool, chenille, and microsuede.
 Another is through using neutrals with warm undertones.
-For example, if grey is your neutral of choice consider something with brown undertones instead of blue undertones.
-And finally, to add warmth you definitely want to include some wood... tones.
-Wood adds depth to any space so pop in some wood tables or side chairs with wooden legs.
+For example, if gray is your neutral of choice, consider a shade with brown undertones instead of blue undertones.
+And finally, to add warmth, include some wood tones.
+Wood adds depth to any space, so pop in some wood tables or side chairs with wooden legs.
 A little bit can go a long way.
-However if wood isn't your style warm metals such as brass and bronze can also help add warmth.
+If wood isn't your style, metals such as brass and bronze can also help add warmth.